Chevrolet Maintenance: Cost, Plans and Service Schedule

 How Chevrolet compares to other automakers

-According to CarEdge’s data, though, Chevrolet vehicles cost an average of $9,625 over the first 10 years of ownership in maintenance and repairs — an average of $962.50 per year.
-That’s more than $2,500 over CarEdge’s estimated industry average for the same period, and it’s a more than 48% increase over RepairPal’s estimate for Chevy.
+According to CarEdge’s data, though, Chevrolet vehicles cost an average of $9,602 over the first 10 years of ownership in maintenance and repairs — an average of $960.20 per year.
+That’s more than $300 over RepairPal’s estimate for Chevy.

-Steve Sunkel, a lifelong mechanic with experience working on nearly every car brand, told us: “Though Chevrolet is among the most popular American brands, it’s less reliable. … That’s due to lower-quality materials used — especially for its engines, which often have defects.
-Just look around — how many older Chevrolet S-10s do you see driving around?
-It’s a testament to the brand how many cars are still on the road — or not on the road.”
+Steve Sunkel, a longtime mechanic with experience working on nearly every car brand, told us: “Though Chevrolet is among the most popular American brands, it’s less reliable. … That’s due to lower-quality materials used — especially for its engines, which often have defects.
+Just look around.
+How many older Chevrolet S-10s do you see driving around?
+It’s a testament to the brand how many cars are still on the road, or not on the road.”

 While it’s possible that these mixed opinions could be because of a recent resurgence in Chevrolet build quality, it’s hard to say for certain.
-Given that different sources have such polarized opinions about Chevy reliability, it’s tempting to assume the truth falls somewhere in the middle, and overall, it probably does.
-However, that doesn’t mean your costs won’t be significantly higher or lower than average.
+Your vehicle’s costs may be significantly higher or lower than the average.

 If you want a better picture of what keeping your Chevy on the road may cost, it’s important to take a look at the data for your particular model.
 Full-size trucks tend to be costlier to keep on the road than small cars, for example, and these model-by-model differences can really make a difference over the life of your vehicle.